 If model rocketry interests you and you want to be connected to the rest of the people in the U.S. who are part of the hobby's "expert team," you should join the National Association of Rocketry.
 You can do this online at www.nar.org or by filling out the membership application forwarded to each team.
 Membership brings you insurance coverage, the hobby's best magazine, the bi-monthly Sport Rocketry, and a whole range of other benefits and resources.

 Good luck!
-Design carefully, fly safely, and we hope to see you at the National Finals in May 2020.
+Design carefully, fly early, fly safely and often, and we hope to see you at the National Finals in May 2024.